 Sainsbury’s was founded in 1869 as a small store on a poor London street.
 John James Sainsbury and his wife initially sold quality products at low cost.
 Later, the business received official registration, with which it began its gradual development.
 At that time, the company logo was the lettering on the store sign: J. Sainsbury.

 A simple wordmark displayed the brand’s founder’s name.
-In those days, this design was considered a standard of style and confirmed the owners’ trustworthiness.
+In those days, this design was considered a style standard and confirmed the owners’ trustworthiness.
 Traditional serifs, straight, confident lines, and decorative dots at the ends of some letters characterized the font’s overall style.
 All of the characters were capitalized.
 It was credible and also conveyed a sense of reliability and quality.
 In addition, it was highly recognizable, which positively influenced the brand’s development.

 1960 – 1999